HW4: Large Language Models#

 Submission Instructions#

-You will generate two PDFs: one from parts 0 and 1, which involves completing this colab to create a transformer baseline; and one from the mini-project in part 2, which will be your write-up of no longer than 4 pages.
+You will generate two PDFs: one from Part 1, which involves completing this Colab to create a transformer baseline; and one from the mini-project in Part 2, which will be your write-up of no longer than 4 pages.
+Be sure to include a link to your code for Part 2 somewhere in your writeup.

 Combine the two PDFs into a single PDF and submit on gradescope.
 Tag your PDF correctly.

-If you work in a group of two, submit one assignment on gradescope.
+If you work in a group of two, submit one assignment on gradescope and tag your group members.
 If you complete the assignment individually, submit as usual.